omersPortfolio/TheStrokeOfMidnight/ReadMe.txt

 -----------------------------------------------------

-TO START:
+Prototype Map has all the features combined in its demo map.

-Load the "PrototypeMap.umap", ensure that the "Spawn player at Default Player Start" is selected, and hit Play.
+Full Map is the main map that is under development.

 -----------------------------------------------------